-Display full contents of the current archive, in "verbose" style regardless of the state of VERBOSE.
+- LIST Display full contents of the current archive, in "verbose" style regardless of the state of VERBOSE.
 The effect is like 'ar tv archive'.
 (This single command is a GNU ar enhancement, rather than present for MRI compatibility.)

-OPEN archive
+Requires prior use of OPEN or CREATE. - OPEN archive